-Inspect chimney to make certain it is constructed according to the latest revision of the NFPA 211.
-Local regulations may differ from this code and should be checked.
+INSPECT CHIMNEY to make certain it is constructed according to the lastest revision of NFPA 21, when in the U.S., or the National Building Code or CSA-A405, when in Canada.
+Local codes may differ from this code and should be checked.
 Where there is a conflict, the local code will prevail.

-The boiler must be installed into a chimney which has a masonry or metallic chimney liner.
+This boiler must be installed into a chimney which has a tile lined masonry or metallic chimney liner.

-An unlined chimney will have leaks that will cause poor chimney performance (no draft), and could result in a positive pressure in the combustion chamber.
+An unlined chimney will have leaks that will cause poor chimney performance (NO DRAFT), and could result in poor positive pressure in the combustion chamber.

 Horizontal portions of the venting system should not exceed 10 feet in length.
-Horizontal lengths over 10 ft. will have a negative effect on the chimney performance.
+Horizontal lengths over 10 feet will have a negative effect on the chimney performance.

-The chimney should extend at least 2 ft. above any portion of the building within 10 ft.
-(Figure #12) It should produce a -.06 to -.08 inch W.C. draft, as measured with a draft gauge between the boiler and barometric draft control while maintaining an .02 inch W.C. negative draft in the combustion chamber. in the combustion chamber.
-See "Chimney or Vent Sizes" chart for recommended minimum and maximum chimney or vent sizes.
+The chimney should extend at least 2 feet above any portion of the building within 10 feet.
+See figure 12 below.
+It should produce a negative draft of .06 to .08 inches of water column, (W.C.), as measured with a draft gauge between the boiler and barometric draft control while maintaining an .02 inch W.C. negative draft in the combustion chamber.
+See chart below for recommended chimney or vent sizes.